-Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collage, gluebooks, and paper crafts.
+Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collages, gluebooks, and paper crafts.

 Christmas is a time of year when dollars are particularly tight.
-To save on some of your holiday decorating, and even a few of your gifts, consider recycling materials and making items yourself.
+Consider recycling materials and making items yourself to save on some of your holiday decorating and even a few of your gifts.

 Whether you're looking for ways to stretch your holiday dollars or just want to bring a more handmade feeling to a very commercial season, these crafty ideas will give you a head start.
 They all use recycled materials, so you'll be doing something good for the planet as well—as your wallet—as you work through your holiday to-do list.

 Old CDs provide an excellent blank surface to decorate.
 I made the photo magnet shown here by simply gluing a printout of a photo, and some strips of paper, to an old CD.
-One or two magnet strips, applied to the back, will make it stick to any metal surface.
+Applying one or two magnet strips to the back will make it stick to any metal surface.
 Stamp on some text or glue on some buttons or ribbons, and you'll have a sweet little decoration for your file cabinet or fridge!

 You can turn your old CDs into all sorts of pretty things with these crafty lessons: